jshcrowthe/dialog-el/README.md

 - `dialog.show`

   This is the means of displaying the modal.
 Simply select the element and call this method to display the modal.
-  For `fs-common-dialog`, this has the option of 2 parameters: a function to call after the submit button is clicked, and another for the cancel/close button.
+  For `fs-common-dialog-eol`, this has the option of 2 parameters: a function to call after the submit button is clicked, and another for the cancel/close button.

   _Example:_